 Shark River acoustic array (Inserted from ESCO Snook manuscript as template)

-Receiver Map, Count (37 Receivers), Zones, Downstream/Bay/Upstream
+Receiver Map (See Insert at end of Document, can be easily edited to match context of manuscript), Count (37 Receivers), Zones, Downstream/Bay/Upstream

 The SR can be divided into three ecologically distinct zones with varying habitat characteristics (Fig. 1b); the oligohaline upper river, the mesohaline central embayment (Tarpon Bay), and the deeper, larger, predominantly polyhaline lower river (Rosenblatt and Heithaus 2011; Boucek et al. 2017; Matich et al. 2017).
 The upper river (river km > 23) consists of narrow channels (2–50 m) bordered by a combination of mangrove and freshwater marshes containing a mix of sawgrass (Cladium sp.) and freshwater woody plant species, with depths ranging from 1–3 meters, rocky/mud bottoms, and limited tidal influence (Chen and Twilley 1999; Childers 2006; Boucek and Rehage 2013; Boucek and Rehage 2014).
 Tarpon Bay (river km 15–23) is marked by a transition from a predominantly freshwater fish community to one primarily consisting of estuarine species, with shallow (generally < 2 m) open (200–500 m across) habitats, and soft muddy bottoms with low submerged aquatic vegetation (Rehage and Loftus 2007; Rosenblatt and Heithaus 2011; Boucek and Rehage 2013).
 The lower river (river km < 15) is characterized by deeper (3–5 m) and wide riverine channels (about 100 m or greater) and is the most marine-influenced, although salinity fluctuates between the wet and dry seasons and can range from about 10–35 PSU (Childers et al. 2006).
 Red Mangrove (Rhizophora mangle) shorelines are present in all three zones; however, height and biomass increases toward the more productive, lower sections of the river (Chen and Twilley 1999; Childers 2006; Ewe et al. 2006).